 It is not safe to climb on the rocks at the Othello Tunnels.
 Photo Credit: Wendy Nordvik-Carr©

-When planning a visit to this spectacular attraction, ensure you pack a flashlight and sturdy shoes.
-The tunnels are dark and the gravel path is marked with bumps and holes from past travellers and overhead condensation drips.
+When planning a visit to this spectacular attraction, ensure you pack a flashlight and wear sturdy shoes.
+The tunnels are dark, and the gravel path is marked with bumps and holes from past travellers, and overhead condensation drips.

 Othello tunnels are closed in the winter, when harsh weather makes exploring them unsafe.
-Services are open from April 1 – October 31.
-It’s best to visit on weekdays, early morning, or summer evenings as prime times can prove to be busy.
+Services are open from April 1 to October 31.
+It’s best to visit on weekdays, early mornings, or summer evenings, as prime times can be busy.

-It is a perfect place to slow down, pack a picnic, take in the impressive eminence of the river, and cherish the sounds of the local bird life.
+It is a perfect place to slow down, pack a picnic, take in the river’s impressive expanse, and cherish the sounds of local birdlife.

 The Coquihalla River can be dangerous.
 Do not swim, tube or wade in this area.